mitodl/ol-infrastructure/docs/runbooks/oncall.md

 Be sure to inform the requester of what you see for output and add it to the ticket for this issue if there is one.

+## MITXOnline

+### Grading Celery Task Failed (STUB entry.
+Needs love)

+_Diagnosis_

+Usually we'll get reports from our users telling us that grading tasks have failed.

+At that point we should surf to [celery monitoring](https://celery-monitoring.odl.mit.edu/) and login with your Keycloak Platform Engineering realm credentials.

+Then, get the course ID for the failed grading tasks and search for it in Celery Monitoring by entering the course key in the kwargs input, surrounded by {*' and '*}, for example {*'course-v1:MITxT+14.310x+1T2024'*}.

+_Mitigation_

+You may well be asked to run the `compute_graded` management command on the LMS for mitxonline.
+(TODO: Needs details.
+How do we get there? etc.)